 QF, QL and Starfish sites used fire and lighting to attract night bombers and were extremely effective in an age without night vision equipment and other advanced targeting technology.

-All of the UK’s major cities had makeshift decoy sites created and these were refined into the Starfish site concept that used a variety of combustible materials and structures to simulate a night time incendiary attack, various colours and intensities were needed.
+All of the UK’s major cities had makeshift decoy sites created and these were refined into the Starfish site concept that used a variety of combustible materials and structures to simulate a nighttime incendiary attack, various colours and intensities were needed.

-QL sites used lights, QF sites were small sites that used fire and Starfish sites were large sites used fire to simulate a burning town or city.
+QL sites used lights, QF sites were small sites that used fire and Starfish sites were large sites that used fire to simulate a burning town or city.

 By the end of 1944 the QL and Starfish sites had attracted 730 attacks, do doubt saving countless lives.

-In 1944 the Allied planners knew that key to the success of Operation Overlord was to deceive the Germans into thinking it would happen elsewhere and later than planned.
+In 1944 the Allied planners knew that the key to the success of Operation Overlord was to deceive the Germans into thinking it would happen elsewhere and later than planned.

 The most significant part of Bodyguard was Operation Fortitude whose aims were to ensure the Germans did not reinforce Normandy and instead reinforced Norway and the Pas de Calais area.